 Interested Villanova community members are encouraged to join the department's BIPOC writing group.
 Please email Professor Yumi Lee for more information.

 You can study abroad for a summer or a semester at the National University of Ireland, Galway or immerse yourself in Irish Theatre through Villanova's Summer Studio at Dublin's Abbey Theatre.
 In the “Writing Through Conflict” course, you can travel to Belfast, Ireland during spring break and participate in a creative writing conference with renowned Irish writers.

 As an English major, you have an English faculty advisor to guide you as you map out your academic journey.
-You are also paired with a peer from the English Department’s Student Advisory Committee.
+You are also paired with a peer from the English Department’s Student Advisory Council (see below).
 The members of this group are experienced English majors who provide mentorship and perspective.

 Professional Development and Career Outcomes

 The skills learned in the study of English are more in demand than ever.
 Explore our Careers page to find out more about professional opportunities as well as the career paths of recent graduates.